Photo: relief found in Neumagen near Trier depicting a teacher with three students (180-185 CE). Credit: Ancient History Encyclopedia

 Perhaps what he’d stress the most is that I hold close the moments that I share with the people I meet along the way: the dinners had, stories exchanged, gifts given, the times when strangers became friends – all that I’ve experienced and all that is to come.
 With a little faith, he’d tell me, the journey will be made, even if it’s dotted with these moments of feeling lost and directionless – it will be made all the same.
 Eventually, I’ll realize I’ve made it to the shores that I will call home.

-The author’s grandfather, Professor Peter Mullany.
+Photo: the author’s grandfather, Professor Peter Mullany.
 Credit: Margaret Dunn

 Margaret Dunn (College ’23) is a student at the University of Pennsylvania studying Classical Studies (Classical Civilizations) and English.

 Comments?
 Join the conversation on our Twitter, Facebook, and LinkedIn!